SudhanshuPratap/Bus-Tracking-System/README.md

 # Bus-Tracking-System
-This will be a bus tracking app that  will help to check the coming to the routes
+This will be a bus tracking app that  will help to check the buses coming to the routes